 Before you put away the ornaments from the Christmas tree, file recipes of food you only prepare for the holidays, and organize your presents, get a sheet of paper and a pen to record a few thoughts.

-Reflect on experiences during the month of December.
+Reflect on experiences during the month of December and write your thoughts.
 Consider these questions:

 1. Where did I see God?

 Keep a copy of your reflections in a place where you can reference them throughout 2019, perhaps in the spring after Easter, during July, and in October as preparations for next Christmas begin.